Office of the Attorney General, Nepal: List of Attorney General

 Hon.
 Attorney General Mr. Khamma Bahadur Khati is the incumbent and twenty-eighth Attorney General of Nepal.
-He has been practicing law as an Advocate from last 28 years.
+He has been practicing law as an Advocate for the last 28 years.
 He had served as a Secretary General of the Nepal Bar Association.
-He also served in the various committees of Nepal Bar Association.
-Previously he served in the several positions of Kathmandu District Bar Association.
-He holds Master Degree in Humanities & Social Science, Bachelor in Laws (B.L.), and Bachelor in Humanities & Social Science from Tribhuvan University.
-He is notable figure in the field of Civil & Commercial Laws.
-He had also participated in several national and international programs in several areas of laws.
+He also served in the various committees of the Nepal Bar Association.
+Previously he served in several positions of Kathmandu District Bar Association.
+He holds Master's Degree in Humanities & Social Science, Bachelor in Laws (B.L.), and Bachelor's in Humanities & Social Science from Tribhuvan University.
+He is a notable figure in the field of Civil & Commercial Laws.
+He had also participated in several national and international programs in several areas of law.